-Whatever occasion you may have coming up, this Purple Ombre Cake will make quite the presentation.
+Whatever occasion you may have coming up, this Purple Cake will make quite the presentation.
 It stands tall at 4 layers high, but is still 9″ round.
 This cake will feed a crowd.
+It’s pretty enough for a birthday or even a wedding.

 Use the purple food coloring or any color you’d like to make this semi-homemade layer cake.